maphew/openwrt-yamon/readme.txt

 These instructions presume that
 1) you have already upgraded the firmware on your router to an appropriate firmware variant (e.g., DD-WRT, OpenWRT, AsusWRT, etc).
 See the particular discussion forums, if you have any questions about installing or configuring the firmware.

 2) you have a permanent storage location for YAMon's data files.
 This is easiest if you are able to plug a USB drive directly into your router.
-If your router does not have a USB port, do not despair!
-It is possible to mount a shared volume from somewhere on your network and use that instead - however, you'll have to deviate somewhat from the default installation steps describe below (and this document does not cover those configuration steps).
+If your router does not have a USB port, do not despair as it is possible to mount a shared volume on your network and use that instead - however, you'll have to deviate somewhat from the default installation steps describe below (and this document does not cover those configuration steps).

-   NB - if you are plugging a USB drive into your router, I recommend that it is formatted to the `ext2` or `ext4` file system.
+   NB - if you are plugging a USB drive into your router, I recommend that it is formatted to the `ext4` file system.
 Some users have tried other formatting schemes and have gotten messages about a `read-only file system error`.
+I am currently using `ext4` and not experiencing any difficulties...
+I did have occasional difficulties when I used `ext2`.

 3) you are familiar with the tools necessary to update files and run commands on your router.
-Personally, I have a Windows laptop and use `winSCP` for copying/moving files (http://winscp.net) and `Putty` for running commands on the router (http://www.putty.org/).
+Personally, I have Windows-based machines and use `winSCP` for copying/moving files (http://winscp.net) and `Putty` for running commands on the router (http://www.putty.org/).
 When I edit the files, I use Notepad++ (http://notepad-plus-plus.org/).
-There are a number of other suitable tools but those are the ones that I prefer.
+There are a number of other suitable tools but these are the ones that I use and prefer.

    NB - see the KNOWN ISSUES section below because a number of text editors can cause problems!